Policy Change Toolkit

 Laws & Agency Rules Page: Bills are introduced to make changes to existing state laws in the Revised Code of Washington (RCW).
 Washington Administration Code (WAC) rules are often created to implement the RCWs.

-Learn More About Current Laws & RegulationsThe Citizen's Guide to the Operating Budget provides an overview of how the budget is created and the sources of revenue that support the budget.
-The FY 2023-2025 Supplemental Budget will be considered during the 2024 Legislative Session.
-Check out the following resources:
+Learn More About Current Laws & RegulationsThe Guide to the Washington State Budget Process provides an overview of how the budget is created and the sources of revenue that support the budget.

 At the start of each biennium (in odd-numbered years), the House and the Senate form legislative committees, which hold hearings on bills.
 Appointments to committees are made by the leadership of each party in the chamber.
 The majority party in each chamber determines who chairs each committee.